opencv/opencv/modules/ml/doc/gradient_boosted_trees.rst

 Predicting with the GBT Model
 -----------------------------

-To get the GBT model prediciton, you need to compute the sum of responses of all the trees in the ensemble.
+To get the GBT model prediction, you need to compute the sum of responses of all the trees in the ensemble.
 For regression problems, it is the answer.
 For classification problems, the result is :math:`\arg\max_{i=1..K}(f_i(x))`.